Ethiopian Airlines crew followed Boeing rules, preliminary crash report says | CBC News

 Ethiopian Airlines crew followed Boeing rules, preliminary crash report says

-18 Canadians among the 157 killed when the Boeing 737 Max 8 crashed
+18 Canadians among 157 killed when the Boeing 737 Max 8 crashed

 The crew of the Ethiopian Airlines jet that crashed shortly after takeoff last month performed all of the procedures recommended by Boeing when the plane started to nose dive but could not control it, according to a preliminary report released Thursday by Ethiopia's government.